Supplementary Retirement Scheme (‘SRS’) Account

 As an additional tip, these local banks often run year-end promotions to vie with each other to be the best SRS Account in Singapore.
 So take advantage of the freebies given out by the banks who are permitted to operate SRS Accounts.

 Young adults should definitely view the Supplementary Retirement Scheme Account as a complementary pillar in their retirement plans.
+This is in addition to the main pillar that is the CPF LIFE.
+Receiving payouts from both CPF LIFE and SRS in one’s golden years sound like a very good idea to Heartland Boy.
 Indeed, it may not be a bad idea to swallow the bitter pill now and set aside some cash annually to grow it.

 *All information is accurate as at time of writing.